-- Consult the employees.
-Where the are less than 90 redundancies, this consultation should be done individually.
+Where there are less than 90 redundancies, this consultation should be done individually.
 If there are more than 90, it can be done en masse.

 It is quite easy for employers to follow the process and it can be difficult for an employee to challenge this in court.
 Not many employees have access to the company accounts which might show a downturn in business, for example.

 Procedurally, there needs to be at least one meeting with the employer and they should give you written notice of the meeting and give you the chance to bring a colleague to accompany you.
 They can ask questions but can’t answer questions on your behalf.
 At the meeting they will have to say to you we are going to discuss your redundancy.
 That will be a serious meeting where you can have a long chat.
 You can raise any and all issues that you have.